 Reporting on working life developments

-Eurofound’s Network of European Correspondents provides country updates on the latest working life developments on a quarterly basis.
-This reporting is complemented by topical updates in the areas listed above and other country-specific articles .
+The Network of Eurofound Correspondents provides country updates on the latest working life developments on a quarterly basis.
+This reporting is complemented by topical updates in the areas listed above and other country-specific articles.
 The annual review of working life highlights the most important developments at national and EU level.
 The correspondents provide comparative information from all Member States and Norway, which feeds into reports and topical updates.

 In 2006, the European Commission mandated Eurofound to carry out studies on the representativeness of European sectoral social partner organisations.
 These studies are designed to provide the basic information needed for the setting up and functioning of sectoral social dialogue committees at European level.
 The Commission uses these committees as the mechanism for consulting management and labour under article 154 TFEU.